-Michael J. Davidson, M.D. ’96, was a heart surgeon, one of a fraternity well known for its bravado, but family, friends, and colleagues remember him as one of the gentlest souls ever to wield a scalpel.
+Michael J. Davidson, M.D. ’96, was a heart surgeon, one of a fraternity well-known for its bravado, but family, friends, and colleagues remember him as one of the gentlest souls ever to wield a scalpel.

 He practiced in an area of medicine where a clear divide separates cardiac surgeons from cardiologists, but he trained as both.
-He spent unhurried hours with patients and their families, answering their questions, calming their fears, and earning their gratitude—until, one morning in January, the son of a patient shot Davidson outside an exam room in Brigham and Women’s Hospital (BWH) in Boston.
+He spent unhurried hours with patients and their families, answering their questions, calming their fears, and earning their gratitude—until, one morning in January, the son of a patient shot Davidson outside an exam room at Brigham and Women’s Hospital (BWH) in Boston.
 Davidson died hours later, despite the best efforts of his colleagues.

 His assailant, a 55-year-old man from the Boston area, was subsequently found dead, apparently from a self-inflicted gunshot wound.
 Police said the shooter blamed Davidson for his mother’s death in November.

 “Surgeons are not known for their bedside manner, but Michael had it in spades,” said Terri Halperin, M.D., Davidson’s wife.
 “That is why the fact that a patient’s family member would take Michael away from us makes it all the more devastating.”

 At his funeral in Wellesley, Mass., Davidson was recalled as a problem solver who could take apart and fix a refrigerator or install a hardwood floor.
 He did his own electrical work.
 Before coming to Yale, he earned his bachelor’s degree at Princeton, where he was a competitive fencer and president of the soaring club.
 In college he taught himself to play the guitar and played in a rock band.
 He decided to run the Boston Marathon on his 40th birthday and finished with a respectable time.